Ivana Trump: Emigration to Canada

-Ivana was romantically involved with the lyricist and playwright Jiří Štaidl who was killed in a car accident in 1973.
-After Štaidl's death, Ivana moved to Canada where she lived with George (Jiří) Syrovátka whom she had dated since 1967; Syrovátka had defected to Canada in 1971 and owned a ski boutique in Montreal.
+Ivana was romantically involved with lyricist and playwright Jiří Štaidl, who was killed in a car accident in 1973.
+After Štaidl's death, Ivana moved to Canada, where she lived with George (Jiří) Syrovátka whom she had dated since 1967; Syrovátka had defected to Canada in 1971 and owned a ski boutique in Montreal.
 She claimed at the time to be married to Syrovátka, though the two never wed.
 Ivana worked as a ski instructor while living in Canada.
-She lived in Montreal for two years where she continued to improve her English via night courses at McGill University.
+She lived in Montreal for two years, where she continued to improve her English via night courses at McGill University.
 Working as a model, Ivana told the Montreal Gazette in 1975 that she considered modelling to be a job, rather than a career.
-Her modelling clients included Eaton's department store and the fashion designer Auckie Sanft, along with promotional work for the 1976 Summer Olympics in Montreal.
+Her modelling clients included Eaton's department store and fashion designer Auckie Sanft, along with promotional work for the 1976 Summer Olympics in Montreal.